This page describes how to use BigQuery Reservations to help manage your BigQuery workloads.

 BigQuery Reservations for complex organizations

 You can use a distinct Google Cloud organization for each of your departments or divisions.
 In this scenario, you define an administration project for each organization and manage BigQuery Reservations for that organization from the administration project.
-There is no sharing of committed or idle capacity across disparate organizations.
+There is no sharing of committed or idle capacity across organizations.